Corbe30/CatFact/README.md

 # CatFact
-Simple android application that displays list of Cat Facts.
-This project was developed to demonstrate Kotlin, MVVM architecture, Jetpack Compose, dependency injection with Hilt and Retrofit.
+Android application that displays cat facts retrieved from the catfact.ninja API.
+Manages Dependency Injection with Hilt and handle concur‐ rency using coroutines.
+Improved UX by storing facts locally using Room database.
+Incorporated Google font to enhance visual appeal.